idrissyed7/DDSPermissionsManager/README.md

 ### Steps to produce necessary artifacts (Identity CA, Permissions CA, governance file)

-The following shell script shows how to create an Identity CA and Permissions CA and how to sign a governance file:
+The following shell script shows how to create an Identity CA and Permissions CA and how to sign a governance file.
+The script assumes the existence of an `identity.cnf` and `permissions.cnf`.

     ####################################################################################################
     # The following steps are not performed in the DDS Permissions Manager but are here for reference. #